-The Group Scheme of Delegation sets out the flow and principles of delegation from the Standard Life plc Board.
-Standard Life International follows the principles as set out in the Group Scheme of Delegation and has a specific approved Scheme of Delegation.
+The Standard Life International Scheme of Delegation sets out the flow and principles of delegation from the Standard Life International Board to its Committees, executive directors and members of senior management.
 The Standard Life International Board can delegate, where appropriate, all or part of its authority to an individual Director or to a Board Committee or other individuals competent to carry out that task.